webiny/webiny-examples/use-existing-amazon-vpc-advanced-usage/README.md

 ```

 Ultimately, with this approach, we no longer have to paste configuration values across four `webiny.application.ts` files.
-Once we apply a change in the shown `getVpcConfiguration`, the change will automatically be propagated.
+Once we apply a change in the shown [`getVpcConfiguration`](./apps/pulumi/index.ts#L4) function, the change will automatically be propagated wherever the function was used.